Sebastien-Remy/show-future-posts/readme.txt

 === No Future Posts ===
-Contributors: Sébastien REMY
+Contributors: Sebastien REMY
 Tags: posts, future, events
 Requires at least: 3.0
-Tested up to: 4.7
+Tested up to: 6.2
-Stable tag: 1.4
+Stable tag: 1.1
 License: MIT

 Makes your blog to a simple "Event Calendar"